-Gender roles
+Gender roles:

-- Gender roles vary and change as the person ages (e.g., women may have much more freedom to openly discuss sexual issues as they age). - A patient may not be permitted to visit providers of the opposite sex unaccompanied (e.g., a woman's husband or mother-in-law will accompany her to an appointment with a male provider). - Some cultures prohibit the use of sexual terms in front of someone of the opposite sex or an older person. - Several family members may accompany an older patient to a medical appointment as a sign of respect and family support. - Before entering the exam room, tell the patient and his or her companion exactly what the examination will include and what needs to be discussed.
-Offer the option of calling the companion(s) back into the exam room immediately following the physical exam. - As you invite the companion or guardian to leave the exam room, have a health professional of the same gender as the patient standing by and reassure the companion or guardian that the person will be in the room at all times. - Use same-sex nonfamily members as interpreters.
+- Gender roles vary and change as the person ages (for example, women may have much more freedom to openly discuss sexual issues as they age). - An enrollee may not be permitted to visit providers of the opposite sex unaccompanied (for example, a woman's husband or mother-in-law will accompany her to an appointment with a male provider). - Some cultures prohibit the use of sexual terms in front of someone of the opposite sex or an older person. - Several family members may accompany an older enrollee to a medical appointment as a sign of respect and family support. - Before entering the exam room, tell the enrollee and their companion exactly what the examination will include and what needs to be discussed.
+Offer the option of calling the companion(s) back into the exam room immediately following the physical exam. - As you invite the companion or guardian to leave the exam room, have a health professional of the same gender as the enrollee standing by and reassure the companion or guardian that the person will be in the room at all times. - Use same-sex nonfamily members as interpreters.

-Sexual health and patient cultural background
+Sexual health and enrollee cultural background:

-- If a sexual history is requested during a nonrelated illness appointment, patients may conclude the two issues - for example, blood pressure and sexual health - are related. - In many health belief systems, there are connections between sexual performance and physical health that are different from the Western tradition.
-Example: Chinese males may discuss sexual performance problems in terms of a weak liver. - Printed materials on topics of sexual health may be considered inappropriate reading materials. - Explain to the patient why you are requesting sexually related information at that time. - For young adults, clarify the need for collecting sexual history information and consider explaining how you will protect the confidentiality of their information. - Offer sexual health education verbally.
-Whenever possible, provide sexual health education by a health care professional who is the same gender as the patient.
+- If a sexual history is requested during a nonrelated illness appointment, enrollees may conclude the two issues - for example, blood pressure and sexual health - are related. - In many health belief systems, there are connections between sexual performance and physical health that are different from the Western tradition.
+Example: Chinese males may discuss sexual performance problems in terms of a weak liver. - Printed materials on topics of sexual health may be considered inappropriate reading materials. - Explain to the enrollee why you are requesting sexually related information at that time. - For young adults, clarify the need for collecting sexual history information and consider explaining how you will protect the confidentiality of their information. - Offer sexual health education verbally.
+Whenever possible, provide sexual health education by a healthcare professional who is the same gender as the enrollee.

-Important note: Do not to use any gender or sexual orientation terms to identify your patient without verifying how they specifically self-identify.
+Important note: Do not use any gender or sexual orientation terms to identify your enrollee without verifying how they specifically self-identify.

-Confidentiality preferences
+Confidentiality preferences:

-- Patients may not tell you about their preferences and customs surrounding the discussion of sexual issues.
-You must watch their body language for signals of discomfort, or ask directly how they would like to proceed. - A patient may be required to bring family members to his or her appointment as companions or guardians.
-Printed materials on topics of sexual health may be considered inappropriate reading materials. - Be attentive to a patient's body language or comments that may indicate that he or she is uncomfortable discussing sexual health with a companion or guardian in the room. - It may help to apologize for the need to ask sexual or personal questions, and explain the necessity. - Try to offer the patient a culturally acceptable way to have a confidential conversation.
-Example: "To provide complete care, I prefer one-on-one discussions with my patients.
-However, if you prefer, you may speak with a female/male nurse to complete the initial information." - Inform the patient and the accompanying companion(s) of any applicable legal requirements regarding the collection and protection of personal health information.
+- Enrollees may not tell you about their preferences and customs surrounding the discussion of sexual issues.
+You must watch their body language for signals of discomfort, or ask directly how they would like to proceed. - An enrollee may be required to bring family members to their appointment as companions or guardians.
+Printed materials on topics of sexual health may be considered inappropriate reading materials. - Be attentive to an enrollee's body language or comments that may indicate that he or she is uncomfortable discussing sexual health with a companion or guardian in the room. - It may help to apologize for the need to ask sexual or personal questions and explain the necessity. - Try to offer the enrollee a culturally acceptable way to have a confidential conversation.
+Example: "To provide complete care, I prefer one-on-one discussions with my enrollees.
+However, if you prefer, you may speak with a female/male nurse to complete the initial information." - Inform the enrollee and the accompanying companion(s) of any applicable legal requirements regarding the collection and protection of personal health information.

-Lesbian, gay, bisexual or transgender
+Lesbian, gay, bisexual or transgender:

 Communities are made up of many diverse cultures, sexual orientations and gender identities.
-Individuals who identify as lesbian, gay, bisexual or transgender (LGBT) may have unmet health and health care needs resulting in health disparities.
+Individuals who identify as lesbian, gay, bisexual or transgender (LGBT) may have unmet health and healthcare needs resulting in health disparities.
 In fact, the LGBT community is subject to a disproportionate number of health disparities and is at higher risk for poor health outcomes.